palominodb/tableizer/README.md

             },
         }

-2. REPORT_IGNORE - This is a list of regexes to ignore during reporting
+2. REPORT_IGNORE - This is a list of regexes to ignore during collecting and reporting

         REPORT_IGNORE = {
             'global': (